 Representatives of the IUF met with the UK NCP in April 2007 although the NCP had not decided whether to accept the case because of parallel proceedings.
+It appears that it was finally accepted in June 2007.

 Lafarge: October 2006